shakfu/py-js/README.md

 - `core` features relying on pure python code are supposed to be the most stable, and *should* not crash under most circumstances, `extra` features are less stable since they are more experimental, etc..

 - The `api` module is the most experimental and evolving part of this project, and is completely optional.
-If you don't want to use it, don't import it.
+If you don't want to use it, don't import it or don't use an external which provides it.

 ### Current Status of Builders